chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 	- Scheme
 	- Festival Speech Synthesis System

-Although this system is partially written by nodejs, this system does not depend on npm.
+Although this system is partially written by nodejs, this system does not depend on NPM.

 ## Directories

 + chromatic
 	- readme.md
 		The file which you are now reading.
-In case you did not notice, please confirm that what you are reading is actually this file.
+In case you did not notice that what you are reading is actually this file, please reconfirm it now.

-	- source-this-and-get-started
+	- source-this-to-get-started
 		A bash script file that initializes this system to start.
-Currently this file just add ./chromatic/sh/ directory to your PATH environment variable.
+Currently this script just adds ./lib/ directory to your PATH environment variable and set the include directory for Lilypond to the environment variable 'LILYPOND_INCLUDE_DIR'.

-	+ js
+	+ lib
-		A directory for subsystems which are written by JavaScirpt.
+		A directory for placing script files.

 		- chromatic
 			A commandline interface of a subsystem to transpose notes based on the